A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Introduction

 \section{Introduction}

-In designing algorithms for many modern applications of optimization, the (stochastic) gradient can be unavailable; that is, either the objective function admits no known explicit form or the (stochastic) gradient is too expensive to compute repetitively.
-Such undesirable characteristics render many efficient algorithms, such as the stochastic first-order methods, no longer directly applicable.
-As a remedy to this, zeroth-order optimization (ZOO), also known as black-box or derivative-free optimization \cite{cai2020zeroth}, has attracted the attention of many researchers.
+For many modern optimization problems, the (stochastic) gradient can be hardly available.
+This happens, for instance, when the objective function admits no known explicit form, or the (stochastic) gradient is too expensive to compute.
+Applications of this type render many efficient and thus popular algorithms, such as the stochastic first-order methods, no longer directly applicable.
+As a remedy, zeroth-order optimization (ZOO), also known as black-box or derivative-free optimization \cite{cai2020zeroth}, has attracted much research interest.

-In this paper, we propose a novel zeroth-order method to approach a stochastic ZOO (S-ZOO) problem with the following formulation.
+In this paper, we propose a novel zeroth-order method to solve a stochastic ZOO (S-ZOO) problem with the following formulation: